 In fact, the commercial market is unwilling to pay a higher price for the deep fermented oolong, thus, tea manufacturer is not very keen to produce deep fermented tea but to switch to less fermented oolong tea which is more cost-effective and required less energy in handling.

 Another obstacle is that not every tea manufacturer masters the skill to produce deep fermented oolong.
 The young tea maker has had very little experience in making this tea, while elderly tea masters have the know-how yet they are reluctant to produce.
 With such constraints, we still managed to purchase tea from the tea master who believes that he has to preserve the tradition of Dong Ding Oolong.

 This tea is processed without charcoal-firing process, unlike to Deep Fired Dong Ding oolong.
-The tea appears in golden colour.
+The tea appears in golden color.
 It gives a rich flavour like matured fruit with a note of sweet chestnut flavour.
 You may also notice a scent of cinnamon.
 It is an intensely aromatic and full-bodied tea.

 Basically, all light fermented oolong undergoes similar process.